TheOnlyZac/sly-string-toolkit/README.md

 ## Output

-The script will output two files:

-* `07652DD9.mod.pnach` - This is the main mod file.
-It contains the assembly code that hooks the string loader function.
-* `07652DD9.strings.pnach` - This file contains the strings themselves.
+The script will output one pnach file.
+It contains the assembly code to load the custom strings and the strings themselves.

 You should copy both of these files to your `pcsx2/cheats` folder.
 You can change the name of the files if you want, but they must start with `07652DD9.` including the dot.

 # Strings File Format

-The strings file should be a CSV file.
-Each row should have the following format:
+The input file should be a CSV where each row has the following format:

-`<string id>,<string>`
+`<string id>,<string>,<optional target address>`

-where `<string id>` is the ID of the string you want to replace, and `<string>` is the string to replace it with.
+* `<string id>` is the ID of the string you want to replace
+* `<string>` is the string to replace it with
+* `<optional target address>` is the address to write the string to.
+If not specified, it will be written with the rest of the strings in a large block of unused memory.

+Everything after the third column is ignored by the script, so you can use them for notes if you want.